 By applying for these grant funds, the applicant asserts that they have read, understand, and will comply with the following state and federal requirements and policies (click each topic below to link to additional information).

-Note that the Special Conditions below are for the FFY 2022 Federal VOCA award only.
-Recipients will be provided all relevant grant conditions at the time of award; however, they will not differ significantly from these conditions.
+The VOCA conditions below are for the FFY 2022 Federal VOCA award.
+Recipients will be provided all relevant grant conditions at the time of award; they will not differ significantly from these conditions.